 In this section, the risks and opportunities that arise in connection with the Bank's business activities are presented.
 The risks and opportunities are grouped into various categories.
-Unless specifically stated, there were no material year-on-year changes to the individual risks or opportunities.

 Analyses of the competitive and operating environment are used, together with market observations, to identify not only risks but also opportunities, which then have a positive impact on the design of the products, the success of the products in the marketplace and on cost structure.
 Risks and opportunities that are expected to materialize have already been taken into account in the Bank's medium-term planning and forecast.
 The following sections therefore describe fundamental opportunities that could lead to a positive variance from the forecast and the risk report presents a detailed description of the risks.